Don't Trust the B— in Apartment 23: Production and release

 By January 2009, the project was being developed for Fox with the interim title You Can't Trust the Bitch in Apartment 23, but was not selected to the 2009 fall contender.
 A year later, ABC greenlit the production of a pilot episode.
 In May 2011, the network picked up the project to series under the shortened title Apartment 23.
 The same month, ABC confirmed the series would premiere as a mid-season replacement in the 2011–12 fall season.
-In October, ABC changed back the series name, this time to a bowdlerized version, censoring the word "Bitch" and replaced with "B----".
+In October, ABC changed back the series name, this time to a partially censored version, obscuring the last four letters of "Bitch" and rendering it as "B—".
 Ahead of its television premiere, the series' first two episodes were released in the United States on iTunes, Hulu, Xfinity, and ABC's website, and in Canada on Rogers on Demand and Citytv's website.

 On May 11, 2012, ABC renewed the series for a second season.
 On May 23, the first season ended its broadcast run; seven episodes were aired, although the initial order consisted of 13 episodes.
 Thus, six episodes were carried over into the following broadcast run, bringing the second season to 19 episodes.
 ABC elected to air the six remaining episodes out of order, interspersing first and second-season episodes without regard to continuity.
 As a result, some multi-episode plot arcs (particularly James's appearance on Dancing with the Stars and June's travails at a new job outside the coffee shop) are almost incomprehensibly jumbled in the original broadcast order.
 For the second season, Ray Ford was upgraded to the main cast, after having recurring appearances in the first season.

 On January 22, 2013, ABC announced the series' immediate removal from its schedule.
 The following day, the cast confirmed the series' cancellation.
 In February, star Krysten Ritter stated that she believed the remaining eight unaired episodes would be broadcast in the following summer.
 In April, the network confirmed that the eight episodes would be released online on iTunes, Hulu and ABC's website between May 17 and June 2.
 In July 2014, it was announced that Logo TV would broadcast the entire series in the correct order, including the eight unaired episodes, beginning July 19.